-Morey was a Ph.D. student in the lab from 2010 to 2014, and his dissertation was about climate change perception and adaptation among smallholder farmers in China.
-Morey is currently an assistant professor in the Department of Sociology, Social Work, and Criminology at Idaho State University.
+Dr. Burnham graduated in 2014 with a Ph.D. in the Human Dimensions of Ecosystem Science and Managementat Utah State University where Dr. Zhao Ma was a faculty member prior to joining Purdue.
+Dr. Burnham’s dissertation research focused on climate change perception and adaptation among smallholder farmers in China.
+Dr. Burnham is currently an assistant professor in the Department of Sociology, Social Work, and Criminology at Idaho State University.

-Jamie was a M.S. student in the lab from 2012 to 2014, and her thesis was about forest management and policy strategies adopted by the USDA Forest Service in response to climate change in the Intermountain West.
+Jamie graduated in 2014 with a M.S. in the Human Dimensions of Ecosystem Science and Managementat Utah State University where Dr. Zhao Ma was a faculty member prior to joining Purdue.
+Jamie’s thesis research focused on forest management and policy strategies adopted by the USDA Forest Service in response to climate change in the Intermountain West.
 Jamie is currently the Conservation and Outreach Coordinator for the Henry’s Fork Foundation in Idaho.

 Dr. Dingming An

-Dr. Dingming An was a visiting scholar in the lab from December 2014 to December 2015.
+Dr. Dingming An was a visiting scholar in the Human Dimensions Lab (December 2014-December 2015).
 His research focused on issues related to environmental migration in the Sanjiangyuan region of China.
 He is currently an associate professor in the School of Finance and Economics at Qinghai University in China.

 Daniela Alvarado Rincon

 Daniela was an exchange undergraduate student from the National University of Colombia.
-She visited the lab from June to December 2015.
+She visited the Human Dimensions Lab from June to December 2015.
 Her research focused on the framing and policy discourse related to the use and management of “wasteland” (Baldíos) in Colombia.